About the McKenzie County Community Foundation

 Non-Endowment PROJECT Fund: Provides immediate granting, and funds for marketing launching events.
 Qualifies as a charitable gift if no benefit is given in return, but NOT for 40% ND income tax credit.

-NDCF is the support system for ACCF with over 40 years providing comprehensive charitable services to ND.
+NDCF is the support system for MCCF with over 40 years providing comprehensive charitable services to ND.
 This includes donor gift planning and bequest planning for individuals, company leaders, families, and non-profits, and fiduciary services such as accounting, audit and money management.
 This allows local volunteer committees to focus on telling their story of their foundation impact through marketing, granting, and growing the fund.

 Local Advisory Committee